However crowded the marketplace becomes, every marketer hopes to get their brand out there in front of as many eyeballs as possible.

 Advanced automation tools are preferable because they use triggers, allowing brands to engage customers based on their behavior.
 This way, brands can leverage the micro-moments recorded by social media users.

 To stand out on social media you must be sociable.
 If all you do is promote your content, many social media users will grow a disliking for your brand.
 Instead of increasing your following, you will watch it dwindle like a candle in the sun.
-Promoting your brand is important, but be subtle about it.
+Brand promotion is important, but be subtle about it.

-Your strategy book should be a living document.
+Your social media marketing strategy book should be a living document.
 You have to keep improving it.
 But for you to do this, you must be in a position to see the impact of your past actions.
-Insights into what you have done in the past and the results you got out of it will help you plan for the future.
-Find a good analytics tool and assess your performance.

 When you learn to see each social media platform as an entity on its own with its unique opportunities, you will start to discover brand new ways to leverage these opportunities to grow your business or increase its exposure.